Clinical/Medical Science Professions

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||19.7%|

 |Post-Master’s Certificate - awarded for completion of an organized program of study; designed for people who have completed a Master’s degree but do not meet the requirements of academic degrees at the doctoral level.||0.8%|

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.8%|

 Online Clinical/Medical Science Professions Programs

-In the 2018-2019 academic year, 55 schools offered some type of other clinical/medical laboratory science and allied professions program.
+In 2019-2020, 50 schools offered a other clinical/medical laboratory science and allied professions program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.